Looking for some constructive employee feedback examples?

 “This is really hard for me to say but …”

 Sometimes you just have to say it directly.
 In that case, make sure you express that you care about how the employee feedback is going to make them feel.
 Expressing that this is hard for you, again, evokes empathy.
-Employees are likely to take the feedback in a constructive spirit to make it easier for you.
+Employees are likely to take the feedback in a constructive spirit to make it easier for them.

 How to Give Good Employee Feedback